Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 In the `useEffect` Hook, we are checking if the current property of the `useRef` is `true`.

 By default, we set the value to `true` to track when the component has just mounted.
 When this happens, we ignore any action and immediately set the value to `false`.
 At this point we know we can do whatever we want.
 In our case, we can perform DOM manipulation right after a clicked checkbox.

 Moving on.

 Next, the `componentWillUnmount` logic.
 Here, our focus is on the `src/components/TodoItem.js` file.

 Normally, we do cleanups (for instance, cancelling the network request, removing event listeners) in the `componentWillUnmount`.
-This is because it is invoked immediately before a component is unmounted and destroyed.
+This is because it is invoked just before a component is unmounted and destroyed.

 But in our app, we are using this lifecycle logic to trigger an alert when an item is about to be deleted from the todos list.
 Now, how can we replicate the same logic with Hooks?

 While you are aware that the `useEffect` Hook run on every render (except you control it), React allows us to clean up effects from the previous render before running another cycle and also before the component is unmounted.

 Well, let’s see this in action.

 As expected, we will convert the `TodoItem` class component to a function-based.
 This should be straight forward.

 Here you have it: